muhammadalics/Image-Editor-and-Manager/README.md

 ### Add border
 ![Add Border](https://github.com/muhammadalics/Image-Manager-and-Editor/blob/main/Images%20for%20ReadMe/addborder.gif)

+In addition to the above the desktop app can perform the following operations:

-### Edge detection
+* Edge detection using Canny

-### extract color
+* Extract colors from images

-### Gamma correction
+* Gamma correction

-Negative
+* Negative image

-#### Salt and Pepper

-### Alpha blending
+* Alpha blending

-### Adjust image brightness and contrast.
+* Adjust image brightness and contrast

-Contrast Stretching

-### Display color histograms.
-4. Convert color image to black and white
+* Convert color image to black and white

-8. Rotate
+* Rotate image
-9. Replace color
+* Replace color
-10. Perform following blurs:
-  - Average
-  - Median
-  -Gaussian

-The following functions are shown in the gif below:
-Show image intensity histogram, convert to black and white, perform histogram equalization and then
+* Average, Median and Gaussian blurs